 Duplicate Valuable Documents and Keep them with you:

 It’s a good idea to make a copy of your valuable documents like passport and visa, and leave the copy at the travel agency, hotel, or trusted contact.
 Trekking is a rigorous activity and chances are that these vital documents might get misplaced or lost on the way.
 An electronic copy on the cloud storage would also serve the same purpose.

 Understand the Local Situation before Traveling:

-Blockades, demonstrations and road construction in Nepal can create unnecessary hassle during your travel.
+Blockades, demonstrations, and road construction in Nepal can create unnecessary hassle during your travel.
 Though not so frequent, there are chances that they happen.
-Learn about the local political situation and news before you travel, and enquire about any such interruptions that could happen in the near future.
+Learn about the local political situation and news before you travel, and enquire about any such interruptions that could happen soon.

 While purchasing on the streets or buying street food may seem natural to most, it may be a bad idea if you are not properly acquainted with the system in the country.
-Often, street vendors could be a lot pushy.
-Also the street food may be delicious and cheap but due to use of lots of spices, which is common in the country, and poor knowledge regarding hygiene, these may cause indigestion or other health issues.
-It’s best to avoid them than using medicines on a later date.
+Often, street vendors could be a lot of pushy.
+Also, the street food may be delicious and cheap but due to the use of lots of spices, which is common in the country, and poor knowledge regarding hygiene, these may cause indigestion or other health issues.
+It’s best to avoid them than using medicines at a later date.